 - Local authorities are responsible for looked after children in care and make payments to schools and academies where an eligible looked after child is on roll.

-Our previous impact report is found below:
+Our previous impact reports are found below: